kingscode/hit-profit-oauth2-docs/README.md

 Authorization: Bearer access_token
 ```

-But this also enables you to check if the token is still valid and thus if the user is still logged in,
-you'll get a proper `401 Unauthorized` that includes a json response like this:
+But this also enables you to check if the token is still valid and thus if the user is still logged in, if that's the case you'll get a proper `401 Unauthorized` that includes a json response like this:

 ```json
 {